cefet-rj-dal/harbinger/examples/anomalies/hanc_ml_mlp.md

-# Overview
+MLP classification anomaly detector: Supervised anomaly detection with a neural network classifier (MLP) trained on labeled events; predicted probabilities above a threshold are flagged.

-This Rmd shows supervised anomaly classification using `hanc_ml` with a Multi-Layer Perceptron (`cla_mlp`).
+Objectives: This Rmd shows supervised anomaly classification using `hanc_ml` with a Multi-Layer Perceptron (`cla_mlp`).
 It uses labeled events, a simple train/test split, and min–max normalization.
 Steps: load packages/data, visualize, preprocess, define and fit the classifier, detect, evaluate, and plot results.

 ``` r